-Write about a few things that worry you or make you feel scared.
+Draw or write about a few things that worry you or make you feel scared.

 Look at the scale.
-Think about what you wrote above.
+Think about what you drew or listed above.
 Where do they fall on the scale?

-- $\mathbf{1}$ Not that bad
+- 1 Not that bad

 - 2 A little scary or makes me a little worried

 - 3 Very scary or worries me a lot

 One way you can deal with fear or worry is to talk to an adult.
 Can you think of other ways to deal with things that scare you or make you sad?
-List them here.
+List or draw them here.

 When we talk about what we're afraid of or make a plan to help with that fear, we can move past it and feel better.
 It can also help us overcome the fear, or it will move down that worry scale for us.
-Choose one thing that scares or worries you.
-What are three specific steps you can take to work through this problem?

-Thing that scares or worries me:

-1.

-2.

-3.